 Evaluating your Solar Potential

 The amount of energy your solar panels can generate is directly related to how much of the sun’s energy reaches your property.
 Being located in Virginia, you likely receive 4 to 5 hours of peak sun each day, which is suitable for solar panels.
-To get a better idea of the sun’s energy on your property and estimations of your solar potential, use the PV Watts Calculator.
+To get a better idea of the sun’s energy on your property and estimations of your solar potential, use REC's Solar Calculator.
 You can use this tool by entering your property address and following the prompts to determine estimates of your solar potential.

 Estimating Costs and Benefits

 Choosing to go solar is an investment, and by using some online resources and tools you can estimate some of the costs and benefits associated with solar energy.
 We recommend using REC’s Solar Calculator to examine your home’s solar potential.
 Additional resources such as EnergySage can provide a breakdown of updated pricing for solar.
 It is important to note that these resources provide only estimates, and interacting with a solar contractor will provide more detailed estimations that address your concerns.